 Daniil SYTNYK — Postgraduate student, Doctoral School of the National University of Kyiv-Mohyla Academy, Ukraine. daniil.sytnyk@ukma.edu.ua

 A certain paradox is inherent in the historiography of the complicity of local perpetrators in the Holocaust.
 Researchers often focus on tendentious methodological currents, thus neglecting less studied but fundamental aspects of the organization and the personnel of the local auxiliary police and other militarized units under German control.
 The example of the Ukrainian police in Kyiv is quite revealing in this context.
-While at first glance this issue appears to have been repeatedly investigated through the prism of the infamous tragedy of the mass shootings at Babyn Yar, it actually remains unresolved.
+While at first glance this issue appears to have been repeatedly investigated through the prism of the infamous tragedy of the mass shootings at Babyn Yar, it remains unresolved.
 We know little about the activities of the Kyiv police between 1942 and 1943, and almost nothing is known about the biographies of its leaders and the specifics of its operations.
 The role of each police structural unit remains unclear.
 Therefore, the author of this article has endeavored to determine the level of complicity of the local auxiliary police in the extermination of the Jews and other “political” victims of the Third Reich.
 This research aims to outline the role of the three most important branches of the Kyiv auxiliary police: the security and criminal police as well as the police battalions.
 The chronological framework of the article includes the operations of the city police throughout the entire period of German occupation.

 Keywords: World War II, Ukraine, Kyiv, Holocaust, Collaboration, Ukrainian Auxiliary Police, Schutzmannschaft